mixxxdj/manual/source/glossary.rst

      right level of loudness.

    db
-     Short for decibels.
+   decibel
      A Decibel is a logarithmic measurement of sound level.
 Whispering is around 25 dB while unbearable sound such as a jet engine is around 160 db.
 Rule of thumb: A volume increase of 10 dB is perceived as twice as loud.